ROSS1996/financemanager/server/README.md

 To run the backend, you will need:

-- Node.js and npm installed on your system OR Docker installed on your system.
+- [Node.JS](https://nodejs.org/en/download/) with npm installed on your system OR [Docker](https://www.docker.com/products/docker-desktop/) installed on your system.
-- A PostgreSQL database with the correct schema.
+- A [PostgreSQL](https://www.postgresql.org/download/) database with the correct schema.

 Please ensure that you have these dependencies installed before attempting to run the backend.